noradai/OpenBioMed/README.md

 bash scripts/dti/train_baseline_regression.sh
 ```

-The results will be like the following (running takes around 40 minutes on an Nividia A100 GPU)
+The results will look like the following (running takes around 40 minutes on an NVIDIA A100 GPU):

 ```bash
 INFO - __main__ - MSE: 0.2198, Pearson: 0.8529, Spearman: 0.7031, CI: 0.8927, r_m^2: 0.6928
 ```

-### Contaction
+### Contact

-As a pre-alpha version release,  we are looking forward to user feedbacks to help us improve our framework.
-If any questions or suggestions, please open an issue or contact [dair@air.tsinghua.edu.cn](mailto:dair@air.tsinghua.edu.cn).
+As a pre-alpha version release, we are looking forward to user feedback to help us improve our framework.
+If you have any questions or suggestions, please open an issue or contact [dair@air.tsinghua.edu.cn](mailto:dair@air.tsinghua.edu.cn).